Tuesday, 24 April 2012

 The King of Fighters and DOA (Dead or Alive)

-These weren't even funny, even Ed Wood directing would struggle to raise a smile.
+These weren't even funny, even Ed Wood would struggle to raise a smile.

-The ultimate travesty would not even be worthy of bowel ejection into the Trainspotting toilet....
+The ultimate travesty was not even worthy of the Trainspotting toilet.

 House of the Dead was brilliant, stupendous and awesome.